fbaprepfinder

 Use Amazon's "Ships in Product Packaging" program

 Eligible items shipped to Amazon FBA in their retail packaging can be exempted from many prep requirements.
 Eligibility depends on package durability, SKU labeling, and category.
 Best for items already manufactured retail-ready (consumer electronics, books, certain CPG).
+Since January 15, 2026 SIPP does double duty: certified items also avoid the new bulky packaging fee that hits non-certified Small and Large Bulky products.

 Amazon's Ships in Product Packaging program